ivanalejandro0/github-repo-backup/README.md

 This only backups git repositories, it ignores other GitHub data like issues/wiki/projects/etc.

+You can copy and run `backup.py` and it should be enough, you only need Python 3.5+ and (for getting the repo list) the [GitHub CLI](https://cli.github.com/)

+There's a `simple.py` script that's the simplest version of the `backup.py` script with no colors and no extra information.
+You may want to check that out if you want to quickly grasp how things are done.

 ## About the script
 One goal of this script is to be short and simple, so it can be easily reviewed